NoriSte/working-software-mastering-ui-testing/README.md

 Do not forge to add a star to my (work in progress) [UI Testing Best Practices](https://github.com/NoriSte/ui-testing-best-practices) book on GitHub 😊

+## Notes for the talk

+- checkout the `talk` branch
+- launch all the scripts except for `npx cypress open`
+- you will launch `npx cypress open` as soon as you start showing the code at the talk
+- show cypress and VSCode side-by-side on the same screen
+- prepare the browser opened on the slides
+- if you need, take a look at the `transcription.md` file on the `talk` branch